ifecog/ifecog/README.md

 - 👋 Hi, I’m @ifecog (Ifeoluwa Ilori)
-- 👀 I’m interested in Back-end Web Development (Python/Django), Front-end Web development (JavaScript/ReactJS), RDBMS (SQL/PostgreSQL), RESTful APIs (Django REST Framework, JWT Auth), Code Testing (Python UnitTest Module), API Testing (Postman), Cloud Deployment (AWS), Data Structures and Algorithms, Clean Code Architecture, and in the future...
-Machine Learning (ML) and Artificial Intelligence (AI).
+- 👀 I’m interested in Back-end Web Development (Python/Django), Front-end Web development (JavaScript/ReactJS), RDBMS (SQL/PostgreSQL)
-- 🌱 I’m currently working with Python (Django Framework, Django-REST Framework), JavaScript(ReactJS), SQL(PostgreSQL, SQLite), and other web development tools (Axios, JWT, JSON, GIT, ORM, Python UnitTest, Postman, HTML, CSS, BootStrap, etc.) to develop fully functioning Web Applications and RESTful APIs.
+- 🌱 I’m currently working with Python (Django Framework, Django-REST Framework), JavaScript(ReactJS), SQL(PostgreSQL, SQLite), and other web dev tools to develop fully-functioning Web Apps and APIs.
 - 💞️ I’m looking to collaborate with Senior and Junior Developers on exciting Web Projects.
-- 📫 How to reach me ... ifeoluwasamson90@gmail.com, https://www.linkedin.com/in/ifeoluwa-ilori-5ab219149, https://portfolioife.up.railway.app/
+- 📫 How to reach me ... https://www.linkedin.com/in/ifeoluwa-ilori-5ab219149

 <!---
 ifecog/ifecog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.